 Over the years, many fantastic fan-made levels have been released.
 We have even made new amazing discoveries about the game.
-The years even bought a leaked source code, GUIApp and a Trespasser build 96.
+The years even bought a leaked source code, GUIApp and several early alpha versions.
 In 2014 we got a new patch, bringing state-of-the-art graphic to Trespasser.
 Who knows what the future will bring?

 No comments yet.
 You should be kind and add one!